 This course aims at a broad analysis of the history and legacies of the Tudor and Stuart dynasties that ruled England from 1458 to 1714.
 The objective is to understand how, in a quarter century, radical political and religious events (and figures) transformed the social, political and religious structures of England, giving birth to the foundation of England as a united kingdom, and significant world power.
 The course emphasizes the “reformations and revolutions” of the late medieval and early modern periods, including the Wars of the Roses, the English Reformation, the English Civil Wars, the Restoration of the monarchy in 1660, and the Glorious Revolution of 1688.

 Cross-listed with Religious Studies.
 Taught as a five-week online course; also developed into a three-week version.
-Syllabi available upon request.
+Syllabus available upon request.